hadysoufan/ReactASP-Hive/README.md

 - **DELETE /api/post/{id}**: Delete an post using its ID.

   These endpoints allow users to interact with the posts, perform CRUD operations on posts, and retrieve relevant information.

+- **GET /api/account**: Retrieve the current user.
+- **GET /api/profile/{id}**: Retrieve details of a specific user by its unique ID.
+- **Get /api/account/logint**: Loging a user.
+- **PUT /api/account/register**: Registering a user.

+These endpoints allow users to interact with the appuser entity, perform CRUD operations on user profile, and retrieve relevant information.